 Over at Black Hat USA 2012, security researcher Ralf-Phillip Weinmann demonstrated a vulnerability in several Android devices that utilized A-GPS to send illicit messages to the device which could, he explained, be used to send a report of the device's location any time an A-GPS message was sent or even be used to gain complete control of the device.

 In describing the attack, Weinmann pointed out that, for example, a malicious WiFi network could instruct a phone to relay all future A-GPS requests, even once the device has left the WiFi network's range.
+This even further drives home the point that you should not join any networks you don't trust.
 Read More

 During Mobile World Congress nearly 2 months ago, NVIDIA released some details about a few impressive looking upcoming games.
 One of them was the very original looking Eden to GREEEEN.
 Eric summarized the game well: